munificent/craftinginterpreters/book/parsing-expressions.md

 ^code print-ast (1 before, 1 after)

 Congratulations, you have crossed the <span name="harder">threshold</span>!
-That really is all there is to hand-writing a parser.
+That really is all there is to handwriting a parser.
 We'll extend the grammar in later chapters with assignment, statements, and other stuff, but none of that is any more complex than the binary operators we tackled here.